emdemor/PythonDataScienceWithPandas_Exercises/README.md

-# Python Data-Science with Pandas Exercises
+#  Data-Science Exercises on Python with Pandas

 Alexander Hagmann's course exercises on datascience in python with pandas.